 Deception is not new.
 It has been going on since Eve was deceived by the serpent in the Garden of Eden.
 The worst part of that story, to me, is not that they were deceived into eating the fruit, and being disobedient, though that was bad enough.
 It was that they allowed Satan to deceive them into thinking that God had lied to them.
 God.
 Their Father and Creator who had given them everything they needed.
 The God who loved them, created them, and shared fellowship with them.
 In one moment of deception they allowed themselves to be deceived into believing that God was withholding things from them.
 That He was not a good father.

 Doesn’t the enemy use the same deception today?
 How often do you hear God getting the blame for the bad things that happen in our lives?
 Even though the Bible clearly tells us in 1 Peter 5:8 that its our enemy who walks about like a roaring lion, seeking whom he may devour.

 We see in James 1:16:17 “Do not be deceived, my beloved brethren.
-Every good gift and every perfect gift is from above, and comes down from the Father of lights, with whom there is no variation or shadow of turning.
+Every good gift and every perfect gift is from above, and comes down from the Father of lights, with whom there is no variation or shadow of turning.”
 God does not cause the bad things that happen in our lives.
-Yet, somehow He still gets blamed sometimes.
+Yet somehow He still gets gets the blame sometimes.

 So if we know that we can deceive ourselves, and we can be deceived by others, what can we do to make sure that it doesn’t happen?